wanghaisheng/responsive-landing-page-starter/content/blog/en/push-and-conversational-sms-and-whatsapp-in-salesforce-with-vonage.md

 ![App Manager Setup View](/content/blog/push-and-conversational-sms-and-whatsapp-in-salesforce-with-vonage/img4.png "App Manager Setup View")

-5. Add a callback URL to a local webhook (this does not get used in our case) under the API section and select 'Full Access' under 'Selected OAuth Scopes'
+5. Add a callback URL to a local webhook (this does not get used in our case) under the API section and select 'Full Access' under 'Selected OAuth Scopes'.

 ![Enable Oauth settings](/content/blog/push-and-conversational-sms-and-whatsapp-in-salesforce-with-vonage/img5.png "Enable Oauth settings")